ttmakin/gobo-caps/README.md

 * the FontForge project files
 * individual glyphs in SVG format
 * individual unmerged glyphs in ODG format
+* a workbench file containing the glyph guideline grid and individual graphic elements for glyph composition

+The resources have been created with the following software:

+* FontForge V20230101
+* InkScape V1.4
+* LibreOffice V24.2.4.2

 ## Author